KarlHavoc/aggregatorCLI/README.md

  "current_user_name": ""
 }`

-Now all that's left to do is install gator:
+Save the file and now all that's left to do is install gator:

 `go install github.com/KarlHavoc/gator@latest`